-I know quite a few teachers who own iPads (or iPad minis.)
-There are lots of great iPad apps for use in the classroom, but not all of us have access to school iPads.
-So, of course, some teachers opt to use our personal devices to bridge the gap.
+Back in April 2013 when I first wrote this post, there were lots of great iPad apps for use in the classroom, but not all of us had access to school iPads.
+I knew quite a few teachers who had their own iPads (or iPad minis) so, of course, some teachers opted to use our own personal devices to bridge the gap.

 But there are lots of great reasons to use an iPad in the classroom: make a movie, create a stop motion animation, access accessibility features like voice over, or use a voice recording app so the student can demonstrate their understanding while drawing on the iPad.
 Some of us are brave (or crazy) enough to hand over our own personal devices to our students to use in the classroom.

-There is a buried feature in iOS 6 that lets you lock your iPad to a specific app.
+There is a buried feature in iOS 6 that lets you lock your iPad and use only a specific app.
 You can disable all of the hardware buttons, the home button, and even parts of the touch screen so that a student can only use a specific app and not access your personal stuff.

 A friend of mine recently showed me this trick at school, and I can’t believe it’s taken me so long to find it.
 (How long has it been since iOS 6 came out?)

 Guided Access lets you lock down your iPad so a student can only access one app.
-According to the Apple website, it’s designed to help students with disabilities (i.e. autism) remain on task and focused on content.
+I believe it was originally designed to help students with disabilities (i.e. students on the autism spectrum) remain on task and focused on content.

 In reality, Guided Access is something that every teacher who uses an iPad in the classroom should know about.

 Let’s be honest.
 Most students (and adults) get distracted when we’re working, and want to flip to a more interesting app (or text our friends.)
 Using Guided Access helps us lock the iPad screen to a single app.
 (Although, there is a way around this.
 Read on.)